scroll to top

 CCN providers can provide telehealth services and bill TriWest using appropriate telemedicine code(s).
 VA will reimburse TriWest in accordance with Medicare telemedicine methodology and guidance.
 Medicare telemedicine methodology and guidance references:

-Q: Which Place of Service should be used for billing telehealth visits?
+Q: Which Place of Service (POS) codes should be used for billing telehealth visits?

 Q: Which modifiers are appropriate?

-During COVID-19, modifier 95 should be used.
-Outside of COVID-19 the modifier of GT should be used for synchronous telehealth services.
+Modifier 95 should be used for synchronous telehealth services.

 Q: Can providers bill telehealth services on the UB-04 form for PT/OT/SLP?